-The very BEST Classic Hummus Recipe is creamy, smooth, flavorful, and a million times better than even your very favorite store-bought version.
-Made using a handful of simple pantry ingredients including chickpeas, tahini, olive oil, lemon, and cumin, learn how to make hummus and enjoy with all your favorite Mediterranean dishes or as a healthy snack.
+The very BEST Hummus Recipe is creamy, smooth, flavorful, and a million times better than even your very favorite store-bought version.
+Made using a handful of simple pantry ingredients, including chickpeas, tahini, olive oil, lemon, and cumin, learn how to make hummus and enjoy it with all your favorite Mediterranean dishes and as a healthy snack.

 What is Hummus?

 Hummus is a smooth, luscious, and creamy dip made by blending cooked chickpeas with tahini, olive oil, lemon juice, garlic, salt, and ground cumin.
 Popular throughout the Middle East and the Mediterranean, it has seen a recent rise in popularity throughout Europe and the United States as premade store-bought versions have become readily available in an assortment of flavors including garlic, pesto, chipotle, and sun-dried tomato.

 Best served with pita bread or warm flatbread, no matter which flavor hummus you choose to make, homemade is always best.
 Keep reading to learn how easy it is to make classic, homemade hummus right at home.

 - Chickpeas (also known as garbanzo beans)

 For the full list and amounts of ingredients, scroll down to the recipe card at the bottom of the page.

 A thick and creamy paste made from sesame seeds, tahini adds flavor and helps make perfect, creamy smooth hummus.
 Although yes, it can be made without tahini, I wouldn’t recommend it – unless, of course, it is an ingredient you need to avoid for dietary reasons.